BerWang/web/04 Effective Sprints.md

 If any problems were identified during the standup these will need to be resolved by the appropriate team immediately **after** the daily standup.
 Make sure the resolution is explained to the _Scrum Master_ before continuing work.

 Now each team have tasks assigned and will need to implement these before the next daily standup.

-## 3 Review Meeting

-You will be given a date for the review meeting, this will typically be a week after the start of the sprint.
-During this meeting you will be expected to do a local demo of the software you built during the sprint so make sure you are prepared.

-1. The **Product Owner** reads the user story/storys completed during the sprint.
-2. The **Scrum Master** demonstrates the new features to the client.
-3. Any bugs identified are added to the Kanban board to be addressed in the next sprint.

-The team then move on to the next _sprint planning meeting_ whilst the client is present.

-## 4 Retrospective

-Each week the development team should meet up (without the client) and ask each member of the team to identify:

-1. What they should continue to do (existing good practice)
-2. What they should **start** doing (new good practice)
-2. What they should **stop** doing (eliminiate bad practices)